High Fives + Fist Bumps

 Touch is powerful.
 It makes neurons fire in our brain like the fourth of July.
 Touch is a remarkable tool to build relationship and connection.
 And, it’s something our children who have experienced hard things often have a hard time with.
 Some kids can’t get enough of it; some kids struggle to receive it at all.
 And when they struggle with giving and receiving touch one way or the other, we as parents often struggle along with them.

-When our kids are small, we can hold them, literally “wear” them, sleep side-by-side, and guard moments of physical closeness to best build trust and connection.
+When our kids are small, we can hold them, literally wear them, sleep side-by-side, and guard moments of physical closeness to build trust and connection.
 As small kids grow bigger, our strategies to help them give and receive appropriate physical touch have to grow with them.
 One way we can support our children in this area is to communicate clearly with other grownups who spend time with them how they can support our child and us.

-Here are two examples.
-The first is a message parents of a child who seeks hugs and kisses could share with their child’s teacher.
-The second is a message parents of a child who resists giving and receiving affection could share with their child’s teacher.
-May they encourage and inspire you to communicate to the grownups around your family what your child and family needs.
+In the back-to-school season we’re in, here are two examples of messages to caring grownups around your child that might be helpful.
+The first is a message a parent of a child who seeks hugs and kisses could share with their child’s teacher or care provider.
+The second is a message a parent of a child who resists giving and receiving affection could share with their child’s teacher or care provider.

 Regarding a Child Who Seeks Physical Affection